 BLOOD PRESSURE MEASUREMENT

 Expert groups recommend that all children over age three years have their blood pressure measured during routine office visits once per year.
 Blood pressure measurements may be recommended at an earlier age in children who have kidney or heart disease, or present with any of the above-mentioned symptoms that could indicate hypertension.

-It is important for the healthcare provider to measure the blood pressure accurately, using the correct equipment and technique.
+It is important for the health care provider to measure the blood pressure accurately, using the correct equipment and technique.
 Manual measurement gives more accurate reading than digital machines, which can be used for screening BP.
 Parents should be aware of the following:

 ●The blood pressure should be measured after the child has been sitting in a quiet environment for a few minutes.
 The child should be seated with his/her back and feet in a supported position.
 In infants, blood pressure is measured while the child lies on his/her back.
 It may be necessary to measure the blood pressure a few times (several minutes apart) to get the most accurate reading.